ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>A chance of rain showers after 8am.
+         <h3>Today</h3>A chance of rain showers.
 Cloudy, with a high near 67.
-South wind 9 to 20 mph, with gusts as high as 35 mph.
-Chance
+South wind 7 to 20 mph, with gusts as high as 35 mph.
+Chance of precipitation
-         of precipitation is 40%.<br></div>
+         is 40%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">